basarat/typescript-react/03 stateful/README.md

 );
 ```

-We can easily move this div into a stateful component called `<App/>` by creating a class that extends from `React.Component` and returning the div from the render function.
+We can easily move this div into a stateful component called `<App/>` by creating a class called `App` that extends from `React.Component`.
+Within the render function we return the JSX element as before.

+***Run demo***
+And you can see that it works as expected.

 ```js
 import * as React from 'react';